Learn About: Gender Responsive Programming for Adolescent Girls

 Gender responsive programming requires attending to adolescent girls’ needs so that programs and policies can be designed to address a teen girls’ development and help them establish and sustain consistent, supportive relationships.

-Gender-responsive programming provides girls with safe opportunities to heal from trauma without fear that disclosure and discussion will carry negative consequences.
+Our gender-responsive program provides girls with safe opportunities to heal from emotional trauma without fear that disclosure and discussion will carry negative consequences.
 It also provides girls with opportunities for success in which they can produce something of value to themselves and those around them.
 This model creates an environment based upon safety, respect and dignity.

-The components of a gender responsive programming for adolescent females include:
+The components of a gender responsive program for adolescent females include:

-- Understanding the unique needs and developmental differences in females.
-Taking into account that for many teen girls:
+- Understanding the unique needs, developmental differences in females and taking into account that for many teen girls:

 - Self-concept is largely based on how others view them and the gender messages they receive from society.